ApryseSDK/pdftron-sign-app/README.md

 And then used gsutil to update it: https://cloud.google.com/storage/docs/configuring-cors

-You may see in the walkthrough that it recommends siging up for billing but that is not necessary to use this demo.
+The walkthrough recommends siging up for billing but that is not necessary to use this demo.

 ## Run